Summary of Findings from Focus Groups with Workers in Construction, Farming, Home Health Care, and Fishing

 In 2019, MAPC facilitated four focus groups and conducted follow-up interviews with managers, employees, and representatives from the construction, farming, home health care, and fishing industries.

 MAPC and collaborating artists are integrating the findings into an art installation, "Schools of Thought on Climate Change."
-The installation, which is being displayed at public events and festivals, helps communicate the focus group findings and serves as a platform to collect additional perspectives from the public.
+The installation helps communicate the focus group findings through sculpture and video and serves as a platform to collect additional perspectives from the public.

 This project is a collaboration between members of MAPC's public health, economic development, and arts and culture departments.